nodejs/node-chakracore/README.md

 Binaries for Android and iOS are available at https://github.com/janeasystems/nodejs-mobile/releases.

 ## Documentation

-Samples and instructions on how to embed the binaries into mobile applications can be found in the [samples repo](https://github.com/janeasystems/nodejs-mobile-samples/).
+Documentation can be found on the [project website](https://code.janeasystems.com/nodejs-mobile).
+Sample code is available in the [samples repo](https://github.com/janeasystems/nodejs-mobile-samples/).

 ***Disclaimer:***  documentation found in this repository is currently unchanged from the parent repository and may only be applicable to node-chakracore.